leberns/neshop-aca/docs/09-provision-infrastructure.md

 # Provision infrastructure from a local machine

+It is possible to deploy the application on Azure from a local machine instead of the GitHub Actions workflow.

-The deployment is done through Bicep, the infrastructure sources are in the `infra/` folder.
+The infrastructure sources are in the `infra/` folder.

 ## Prerequisites